bunkerity/bunkerweb/docs/quickstart-guide.md

 === "Ansible"

 	By default, BunkerWeb will search for web files inside the `/opt/bunkerweb/www` folder.
-You can use it for storing your PHP application : each application will be in its own subfolder named the same as the primary server name.
+You can use it to store your PHP application : each application will be in its own subfolder named the same as the primary server name.
 Please note that you will need to configure your PHP-FPM service to get or set the user/group of the running processes and the UNIX socket file used to communicate with BunkerWeb.

 	First of all, you will need to make sure that your PHP-FPM instance can access the files inside the `/opt/bunkerweb/www` folder and also that BunkerWeb can access the UNIX socket file in order to communicate with PHP-FPM.
 We recommend to set a different user like `www-data` for the PHP-FPM service and to give the nginx group access to the UNIX socket file.
 Here is corresponding PHP-FPM configuration :
 	```ini